 Background & Experience

 E. Murphy Fries is a Partner with Koskie Glavin Gordon, where she primarily represents trade unions and their members in a wide range of workplace issues, including collective agreement disputes, labour relations, human rights, privacy rights, pensions, workers’ compensation and other disability benefits.
-She frequently appears before labour arbitrators, the B.C.
-Labour Relations Board, and the B.C.
-Supreme Court, and works to secure positive outcomes for unions whether through written and oral advocacy, or negotiating settlements to workplace disputes.
+She frequently advocates for unions before labour arbitrators and the B.C.
+Labour Relations Board, and has appeared before the B.C.
+Supreme Court and Court of Appeal, and the Federal Court.
+She works to secure positive outcomes for unions whether through written and oral advocacy, or negotiating settlements to workplace disputes.
+Murphy has particular expertise in the areas of disability and health benefits, employee privacy, and discrimination and the duty to accommodate.

-Murphy regularly volunteers with Access Pro Bono providing summary advice services, and currently sits on the CBABC’s Access to Justice Committee.
-She has served as a mentor with UBC's Centre for Feminist Legal Studies Mentorship Program.
-Murphy has presented at numerous conferences and workshops held by the Canadian Labour Congress, Lancaster House, and the Continuing Legal Education Society of British Columbia, and regularly provides legal education to unions and their members.
+Murphy regularly volunteers with Access Pro Bono providing summary advice services.
+She has served on the CBABC’s Access to Justice Committee, and as a mentor with UBC's Centre for Feminist Legal Studies Mentorship Program.
+Murphy also enjoys providing legal education to our clients and the broader labour community, and has presented at conferences and workshops held by the Canadian Labour Congress, Lancaster House, and the Continuing Legal Education Society of British Columbia.